tuvalutorture/SIMAS/README.md

 All occurences of `\n` within string constants (such as PRINTC) will be replaced with a new line.

-**Differences** <br>

-In this version of SIMAS, which can also be called CMAS (C SIMAS),
-there are a few key differences between CMAS and SIMASJS (the main fork).

-Differences:
-* CMAS does not support Lists or Functions at this moment.
-* CMAS does not require a compilation step.
-* CMAS runs atop a C based interpreter, while SIMASJS is JavaScript based.
-* For most things, CMAS requires you to create a var AHEAD of use (though COPY will automatically create one of the desired name if it doesn't exist)

 > [!NOTE]
 > This is a REIMPLEMENTATION of the majority of SIMAS features.
 This may behave differently or not support certain commands.<br>
-> As of now, SIMAS/CMAS has *ONLY* been confirmed to work on Mac (Xcode) & Windows (CL).
+> As of now, SIMAS/CMAS has *ONLY* been confirmed to work on Windows using the MSVC compiler.
 Your mileage on other platforms/compilers may vary.

 > [!IMPORTANT]
 > When doing file I/O (READ, WRITE, WRITEV), you MUST give an EXPLICIT path to the file (such as providing a ```.\```), or else it will fail.